justeattakeaway/pie/apps/pie-docs/src/components/button/overview/overview.md

         type: usageTypes.text,
         items: [
-            "Use Buttons when you need to direct the user to an action.", "When pairing Buttons, use the same sized Buttons together.", "When pairing Buttons, use the same sized Buttons together."
+            "Use Buttons when you need to direct the user to an action.", "When pairing Buttons, use the same sized Buttons together."

         ]